DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 You can currently specify a maximum of four attributes, because we implement this using BigQuery clustering which has this [limitation](https://cloud.google.com/bigquery/docs/clustered-tables#limitations).

+### SZEntity.optimizeSearchByAttributes
+**optional** List [ List [ String ] ]

+List of (list of) attributes to optimize for search queries.

+The typical use case for this is to optimize attribute based search on large entity tables that cannot be optimised for search on multiple attribute fields.
+For example, to optimize search on the variant table using attributes values for gene and rs_number.
+Each entry is a list of attributes that are search for together.
+For example search is typically performed for contig and position together.

 ### SZEntity.sourceQueryTableName
 **optional** String